What is The Corps Network?download

 Participant Essential Eligibility Requirements

 Essential eligibility requirements for the program must be met.
 If you are unable to meet certain requirements, we may be able to assist you with some modification unless it alters the fundamental nature of the program, compromises the health and safety of participants or staff, or places an undue financial or administrative burden on the organization.
-These requirements are written the same for all positions and therefore may not apply directly to your position.
+These requirements are written the same for all positions and therefore may not apply directly to your particular position.

 Participation and Expedition Behavior